Makaria Farm in 2007

 Makaria Farm in 2012

 Our 2011 apprentices were so gosh-darned amazing that we created a full-time employment position with the hope that at least one would return to us: Apprentice Tim took on the challenge of returning to the farm as an experienced grower.
-He was joined by Elia, a UBC agriculture student, who managed grocery store orders and harvesting for the farm.
+He was joined by Elia, a UBC agriculture student, who managed the farm’s grocery store orders and harvesting.

 We got all innovative and launched our Food Security Club to meet the demand for local, organic food in the off-season.
 Our vegetable share CSA program continued for a 5th year, and we hosted our 4th Annual Organic Tomato Plant Sale.